 After consistently representing my country at prestigious events since 2006; following the retirement of John Halstead, I was asked to take over the role of England Retriever Team Captain.
 This is a great honour and I am enjoying the challenge.

 My current dogs are below, (with more information on their own pages).
-All are proven and available at stud.

 Dell was my fourth field Trial Champion and has proved to be a truly remarkable dog.
 Winning the I.G.L.
 Championship twice and qualifying a staggering four times by the age of 5 years old.